Managing "/" in Microsoft Graph API Email IDs

 }

-Advanced Handling of Special Characters in Microsoft Graph API
+Advanced Microsoft Graph API Handling of Special Characters

-Common Questions on Handling Special Characters in APIs
+Frequently Asked Questions about Using Special Characters in APIs

 1. What is URL encoding?

-5. How can I encode special characters in C#?
+5. In C#, how can I encode special characters?

-9. What happens if encoding isn’t done correctly?
+9. What occurs if the encoding is incorrect?

-Final Thoughts on URI Encoding in API Requests
+Concluding Remarks on URI Encoding for API Requests